-In 2017, Duchâtelet sold Sint-Truiden to Tokyo-based digital commerce company DMM.com – a number of Japanese internationals now feature in the first-team squad as the club enter a fifth straight season in First Division A.
+In 2017, Duchâtelet sold Sint-Truiden to Tokyo-based digital commerce company DMM.com – a number of Japanese internationals featured in the first-team squad as the club entered a fifth straight season in First Division A.

 Liège Airport 32km (20 miles) from Sint-Truiden is used mainly for cargo and holiday traffic to the Med.